No one is useless in this world who lightens the burden of another - Charles Dickens.

-Laing the psychatrist said insanity is relative.
-I think he meant between the true mind and its other body forgotten
+Laing the psychiatrist said insanity is relative.
+I think he meant between the true social mind and its other body forgotten

-for its destitution, their coexistence is as mutual as mind in life lives on as its opposite in death.
-For a long time I
+for its destitution, their coexistence is as mutual as mind in life is linked to its opposite in death.
+For a long time I thought

-thought he was deeply wrong.
-I see this insanity of the mind and obedience to a deranged social system is evidently
+he was deeply wrong.
+I see this insanity of the mind with obedience to a deranged social system is evidently recuperating,

-recuperating.
-It is a great healing from a denial of Truth as a different idea towards a concept of Love.
+as Laing wished.
+It is a great healing from a denial of Truth to a different idea towards a concept of Love.

 In an absolute sense, Laing is right and so am I.